Young People's Zone

 1. What can I write?

 It’s a creative writing competition so that means you can write pretty much anything.
-It could be a poem, a short story, a piece about your feelings, a diary entry … anything!
-The only real limits are that it must be your own work, about ’new beginnings’, and it must be no more than 500 words – if you write more than this we’ll stop reading at 500!
-If we find that an entry is copied from someone else we will disqualify it, and all your other entries.
+It could be a poem, a short story, a rap, a song, a piece about your feelings, a diary entry… anything!
+The only real limits are that it must be your own work, about ’who or what makes you proud’, and it must be no more than 500 words – if you write more than this we’ll stop reading at 500!
+If we find that an entry is copied from someone else, it will be disqualified.
 You can find some tips and ideas to help you get started here.

 2. How do I enter?